-is our founder and Executive Chairman.
-Mr Cheng was also appointed as Chief Executive Officer on 16 June 2020.
+is our founder and Executive Chairman and Chief Executive Officer.
 Appointed to the Board on 12 September 1998, Mr Cheng is responsible for charting and reviewing corporate directions and strategies for the Group; overseeing management and development of the Group's business, locally and overseas; and is also responsible for sales and marketing for the Group's business.
-He has more than 30 years of experience in the industry and has led the Management in pursuing the Group's mission and objectives.
-Mr Cheng Buck Poh has total direct and deemed interest in 174,436,950 shares in the Company, representing 84.81%.
+He has more than 40 years of experience in the industry and has led the Management in pursuing the Group's mission and objectives.
+Mr Cheng has total direct and deemed interest in 191,922,665 shares in the Company, representing 84.83%.